 Assigned - Consists of amounts that are subject to a purpose constraint that represents an intended use established by the District's Board of Education.
 The purpose of the assignment must be narrower than the purpose of the general fund, and in funds other than the general fund, assigned fund balance represents the residual amount of fund balance.
-Assigned fund balance also includes an amount appropriated to partially fund the subsequent year's budget, as well as encumbrances not classified as restricted at the end of the fiscal year.
+Assigned fund balance also includes an amount appropriated to partially fund the subsequent year's budget, encumbrances not classified as restricted at the end of the fiscal year, and amounts designated by the Board for specific purposes.

 Unassigned - Represents the residual classification for the District's general fund and could report a surplus or deficit.
-In funds other than the general fund, the unassigned classification is used to report a deficit fund balance resulting from the overspending of available resources.
+In funds other than the general fund, the unassigned classification is used to report a deficit fund balance resulting from overspending of available resources.
 NYS Real Property Tax Law §1318, restricts the unassigned fund balance of the general fund to an amount not greater than 4% of the subsequent year's budget.